pklaus/brother_ql/README.md

-## brother\_ql ##
+## brother\_ql

 A Python package to control Brother QL label printers.
-This package basically replaces the driver because it implements the raster language of those printers.
+It implements the raster language of those printers and allows you to send instruction files to your printer.

-Here is a list of printers claimed to be supported:
+In more details, the following is possible with this package:

+* Create raster language files for the Brother label printers.
+  These binary files contain the instructions for the printer and can be created from image files or programmatically in your own Python script.
+* Analyze files containing raster instructions.
+  A tool that interprets all the instructions, writes out information about all of them, and creates PNG images of the printouts to be expected.
+* Print raster instruction files with your Brother label printer via different backends:
+  * pyusb (works cross-platform)
+  * network (works cross-platform for WiFi/Ethernet-enabled printers)
+  * linux\_kernel (works on Linux only; uses the /dev/usb/lp0 device handles)

+The following printers are claimed to be supported (✓ means verified by the author or by contributors):

-QL-500, QL-550, QL-560, QL-570, QL-580N, QL-650TD, QL-700, QL-710W, QL-720NW, QL-1050, and QL-1060N.
+* QL-500 (✓), QL-550, QL-560, QL-570, QL-580N, QL-650TD, QL-700 (✓), QL-710W (✓), QL-720NW, QL-1050, and QL-1060N.

-### Installation ###
+### Installation

     pip install https://github.com/pklaus/brother_ql/archive/master.zip